stub Top Jennifer Doudna Companies to Watch (September 2023) - Securities.io

 Jennifer Doudna

-Jennifer Doudna is an American molecular biologist working at Berkeley University with a focus early on in her career on RNA.
+Jennifer Doudna is an American molecular biologist working at Berkeley University, focusing early on in her career on RNA.

-If you are looking to know more, you can read a longer biography of Ms. Doudna on Britannica or her biography written by the biographer of Steve Jobs.
+If you want to know more, you can read a longer biography of Ms. Doudna on Britannica or her biography written by the biographer of Steve Jobs.

 Doudna’s Companies And Research Institutes